John Rambo: Film (1982)

 Rambo eventually finds an old exit vent, near a main road from out of which the troops are clearing.
 Rambo hijacks a passing Army truck (forcing its driver to jump out onto the road in the process) and returns to town, crashing it into a gas station; he blocks the highway to anyone in pursuit by igniting the spilled fuel.
 Now heavily armed with an M60 machine gun, Rambo destroys power transformers, knocking out the town's electricity.
 By this time, Teasle has received word of Rambo's escape from the cave and orders the town's population to remain indoors for safety.
 Rambo sees Teasle on the station roof after destroying a gun shop and makes his way to the police station, taking out the police station's power before making his way inside.
 Teasle spots Rambo and fires at him, but misses.
 Rambo shoots back at Teasle through the ceiling, critically injuring him.
 Teasle falls through the skylight onto the floor.
 Rambo steps over him, prepared to kill him.
 Before Rambo can shoot Teasle, Colonel Trautman appears and tells him that there is no hope of escaping alive.
 Now surrounded by the police, Rambo rages about the horrors of war, the hateful insults from antiwar protesters when he returned home, and his inability to hold down a steady job.
 Breaking down, he then weeps as he recounts witnessing the gruesome death of his friend Joey Danforth.
 He reveals to Trautman how they were in a bar, talking about his friend's Chevy and driving to Las Vegas in it, when a boy came in with a booby-trapped shoeshine box.
 Rambo had gone into the bar to buy beers when the box suddenly exploded, tearing his friend's lower body off.
-Rambo then turns himself in to Trautman, and is arrested as Trautman walks free.
+Rambo then turns himself in to Trautman, and, escorted by Trautman, is placed under arrest by the State Police.

 There is an alternative ending where Rambo wants to die and tells Trautman to kill him.
 Trautman does not respond.
 Soon after, Rambo hands a gun to Trautman, who proceeds to pull the trigger and shoot Rambo in the stomach; Rambo subsequently dies of his wounds.
 Trautman then walks away, leaving Rambo's body in the station.